Netflix/falcor/documentation/router.md

 In this section we will examine how the router executes each of the DataSource methods.
 However rather than explain how each DataSource operation works in the abstract, we will define an sample Router and then explain how the DataSource operations are executed against it.

-## Walkthrough: Building a Router for Netflix
+## Walkthrough: Building a Router for Netflix-like Application

 Netflix is a online streaming video service with millions of subscribers.
 When a member logs on to the Netflix service, they are presented with a list of genres, each of which contains a list of titles which they can stream.

 ![Netflix Homepage](http://netflix.github.io/falcor/images/netflix-screenshot.png)

+In this exercise we will build a Router for an application similar to Netflix, which merchandises titles to members based on their preferences, and allows them to provide user ratings for each title.
+This exercise is purely a demonstration of how to build a Router for a web application that displays a catalog of information to a user.
+This is **not**intended to demonstrate how to Netflix actually works, and any similarities to the actual Netflix Router's implementation are superficial.

-Our goal is to define a JSON graph resource on the Application server that exposes all of the data that the Netflix client needs.
-The serial graph schema should be designed in such a way that the Netflix application can retrieve all of the data it needs for any given application scenario in a single network request.
+Our goal is to define a JSON graph resource on the Application server that exposes all of the data that our Netflix clone needs.
+The JSON Graph schema should be designed in such a way that the  application can retrieve all of the data it needs for any given application scenario in a single network request.

 In order to avoid creating and storing the entire JSON Graph object on the application server, we will define a Router.

 We would like to create a JSON Graph object on the server that looks like this: